+Hold on to your apron for this amazing gluten-free no-bake cookie recipe with coconut!
 You’ve had no-bake cookies before, but have you had healthy no-bake cookies with coconut?
 I seriously cannot tell the difference, making these cookies guilt-free!
 These are easy to make and are gluten-free, dairy-free, egg-free, and soy-free.
-With coconut oil, coconut milk, and shredded coconut you’ll be amazed at the flavor and texture they add to these tasty treats!Jump to Recipe
+With coconut oil, coconut milk, and shredded coconut you’ll be amazed at the flavor and texture they add to these tasty no-bake cookies with coconut recipe!Jump to Recipe

 Gluten and cookies

 Cookies are one of my absolute favorite food.
 So when I had to change my diet to gluten-free, you better believe I got a little depressed!
 Let’s face it gluten-free cookies are not the same as chewy gluten-filled cookies.
 But we gluten-free consumers need to work with what we got, right?
 It’s not worth eating gluten and suffering for hours.